ccorcos/doug/README.md

 # Doug 🔨🔨🔨

 Doug is a modular build system that lets you to build your own zero-configuration commandline tools.
-That means you should only ever have one devDependency in your project and that's the Doug tool you're using to build your project.
-The reason you might want a tool like this is so you can use the same build system for multiple projects without having repetitive code and brittle configurations.
+Doug solves two problems:

+- Rather than install `webpack`, `babel`, `karma`, `mocha` and all of the various tools just to get a project up and running, you only need to install one. [`create-react-app`](https://github.com/facebookincubator/create-react-app) is a very popular solution to this problem.

+- When you want to take an existing Doug tool and customize or extend it, rather than fork it, you can simply create a new Doug tool depend on the other Doug tool.
+Thus you never have to deal with upstream merges and you end up with a much more maintainable ecosystem.

-At it's core, Doug is just a pattern for building commandline tools using [Commander.js](https://github.com/tj/commander.js) that is easy to customize and extend.
+At it's core, Doug is just a pattern for building commandline tools using [Vorpal](https://github.com/dthree/vorpal) that is easy to customize and extend.
+I've created two tools so far:

+- [`doug-app`](./packages/doug-app) helps you build React applications with Webpack, Babel, Mocha, Karma, and PhantomJS.
+- [`doug-lib`](./packages/doug-lib) helps you build JS libraries with Babel and Ava.

+For specifics on getting setup using either of those tools, please check out the README files in those projects.

 ## Table Of Contents